 You can select the Archive Database Server option when installing MyID to create an archive database.
-Alternatively, you can modify an existing installation to add an archive database.

 Note: This procedure is very similar to creating a separate audit database.
 The difference is that the audit database is used for current audit records and uses the MyIDaudit.udl file to point to the database, and the archive database is used for old audit records, and uses the MyIDarchive.udl file to point to the database.